f3d-app/f3d/doc/libf3d/CLASSES.md

 ## Loader class

-The loader class is responsible to read and load the file from the disk.
-It supports reading full scene files as well as multiple geometries into a default scene.
+The loader class is responsible to `add` file from the disk into the scene.
+It supports reading multiple files at the same time and even mesh from memory.
+It is possible to `clear` the scene and to check if a file is `supported`.

 ## Window class